brunoclpinto/BUFY/docs/design_overview.md

 - `Budget` stores spending guardrails per category and period.
 - `TimeInterval` and `TimeUnit` express common recurrence windows that power budgets and transactions alike.
 - `Transaction` captures discrete financial movements against accounts and encodes recurrence policies.
 - `Ledger` aggregates the above entities, offering storing and lookup helpers that surface structured `LedgerError` values.
 The structure is serde-friendly for JSON imports/exports while maintaining timestamps and schema versions for migrations.
+Phase 4 layers budget summaries on the ledger so it can calculate period windows, per-category/account aggregations, variances, and health classifications without involving the CLI.

 ### `simulation`